 - 1. N-Nitrosodimethylamine ("NDMA") is a potent carcinogen.
-It used to be a chemical biproduct of making rocket fuel in the early 1900s but, today, its only use is to induce tumors in animals as part of laboratory experiments.
+It was once simply a chemical biproduct of making rocket fuel in the early 1900s but, today, its only use is to induce tumors in animals as part of laboratory experiments.
 Its only function is to cause cancer.
 It has no business being in a human body. - 2.
-Zantac (chemically known as ranitidine), the popular antacid medication used by millions of people every day, leads to the production of staggering amounts of NDMA when it is digested by the human body.
-The U.S. Food and Drug Administration's ("FDA") allowable daily limit of NDMA is 96 ng (nanograms) and yet, in a single dose of Zantac, researchers are discovering over 3 million ng.

-- 3. These recent revelations by independent researchers have caused widespread recalls of Zantac both domestically and internationally, and the FDA is actively investigating the issue, with its preliminary results showing "unacceptable" levels of NDMA.
-Indeed, the current owner and controller of the Zantac new drug applications ("NDAs") has recalled all Zantac in the United States. - 4.
-To be clear, this is not a contamination case-the levels of NDMA that researchers are seeing in Zantac is not the product of some manufacturing error.
-The high levels of NDMA observed in Zantac is a function of the ranitidine molecule and the way it breaks down in the human digestive system. - 5.
-Plaintiff Cynthia Minkley took Zantac for approximately ten (10) years and, as a result, developed cancer.
+Zantac (chemically known as ranitidine), the popular antacid medication used by millions of people every day, leads to the production of elevated amounts of NDMA when it is digested by the human body.
+The U.S. Food and Drug Administration's ("FDA") allowable daily limit of NDMA is 96 ng (nanograms) and yet, in a single dose of Zantac, researchers are discovering over 3 million ng. - 3.
+These recent revelations by independent researchers have caused widespread recalls of Zantac both domestically and internationally, and the FDA is actively investigating the issue, with its preliminary results showing "unacceptable" levels of NDMA.
+Indeed, the current owner and controller of the Zantac new drug application ("NDA") has recalled all Zantac in the United States. - 4.
+To be clear, this is not a contamination case-the levels of NDMA that researchers are seeing in Zantac is not the product of a manufacturing error.
+Instead, the high levels of NDMA observed in Zantac is a function of the ranitidine molecule and the manner in which it breaks down in the human digestive system. - 5.
+Plaintiff Andela Piacun ("Plaintiff") ingested Zantac for approximately four years and, as a result, developed leukemia.
 Her cancer was caused by NDMA exposure created by the ingestion of Zantac.
-This lawsuit seeks damages against the Defendants for causing Ms. Minkley to develop colon cancer.
+This lawsuit seeks damages against Defendants for causing Plaintiff to develop cancer.